jsantiago611/pleasant-birch-16125/src/pages/index.md

     title: You want
     subtitle: ''
     content: |
-      → More leads
+      → More Leads

-      More Sales
+      → More Sales

-      More Authority
+      → More Authority
     actions:
       - label: Choose Your Design
         url: /pricing